Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Buy the Wizard Works Custom Bags: £52 to £295 at Wizard.works

-9. Chrome Industries Holman Bags
+9. Chrome Industries Bike Bags

-A selection of Chrome Industries bike bags.
+A selection of Chrome Industries Doubletrack bike bags, including the Urban Ex 2.0 pannier bag.

-Price: Top Tube Bag from £37, Frame Bag from £45, Pannier Bag from £90, and more
+Prices: Top Tube Bag from £37, Frame Bag from £45, Pannier Bag from £90, and more

 Though Chrome Industries are mostly known for urban cycling gear, their bike bags are actually incredibly durable and great for shorter bikepacking trips.
 They’re versatile too and won’t look out of place on big town roads or countryside trails alike – handy if you’re looking for all-rounder bags that cater for a variety of adventures.